Certificate Centre can provide you with the

 Certificate, there are specific targets or percentages that must be

-For the Thermal Comfort section,
+For the Thermal Comfort section of New Dwellings,

-allows three options in order to pass:
+allows options in order to pass:

 Certificate Centre, the majority of